 Metrics

-75% of member boards are using the automatic approval option in the NCEES E3 system to approve CBT examinees for fundamentals exams.
+75% of member boards are using the automatic approval option in the NCEES E3 system to approve CBT examinees for fundamentals exams by 2018.

-Within 3 years, the Council has developed and adopted a plan to provide uniformity to continuing education requirements to enhance mobility.
+By 2018, the Council has developed and adopted a plan to provide uniformity to continuing education requirements to enhance mobility.

-A crisis communication plan is developed and available on the NCEES website within 18 months.
+A crisis communication plan is developed and available on the NCEES website by October 1, 2016.

-7 to 10 member boards will use the NCEES record information for a candidate’s application for initial licensure.
+7 to 10 member boards will use the NCEES record information for a candidate’s application for initial licensure or comity licensure within 2 years of the release of the revised E3 system (2017).

 International Goal